Soldiers learn diagnostic skills at lengthy Ordnance School course

 |0

-This work, Soldiers learn diagnostic skills at lengthy Ordnance School course [Image 3 of 3], by Terrance Bell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Soldiers learn diagnostic skills at lengthy Ordnance School course, by Terrance Bell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT